seanhess/hindsight-prototype/README.md

 Todo
 ----

-Add comments to moments / images
-Display projects
+x Display projects
+see comments
+see image in more detail